blessedmadukoma/greenlight/details.md

     1. go get [httpsnoop](github.com/felixge/httpsnoop) package to capture response status codes, total processing time for each request and size of each responses.
     2. updated the `metrics` middleware by adding the installed httpsnoop package.

-20. Building, Versioning and Quality Control

-    > learn how to: use `Makefile` to automate tasks, perform quality control checks using `go vet` and `staticcheck` tools, vendor third-party packages incase they become unavailable in the future.
   - **20.1:** Creating and Using Makefiles
     1. installed the `make` utility using `brew install make`
     2. added `make run` and other commands, representing `go run ./cmd/api` to run the server